-If you are looking for a Florida mediator, I think it is important that you have a clear idea of what you can expect from me before we work together.
-There is no shortage of court certified mediators in Florida but like every other profession, there are important differences based on experience, training and philosophy.
-What follows is lots of information that I hope will answer your questions and give you an accurate idea of how I approach my role as your mediator.
+If you are looking for a mediator, I think it is important that you have a clear idea of what you can expect from me before we work together.
+There is no shortage of court-certified mediators in Florida but like every other profession, there are important differences based on experience, training and philosophy.
+This site contains information that I hope will answer your questions and give you an accurate idea of how I approach my role as your mediator.